IvyKim2023/IFreelance/README.md

 ## **File/Folder Summary**

-The endpoints are specified in the controller folder.
+The endpoints are specified in `IFreelance/src/main/java/com/IvyJin/IFreelance/controller`.

 ## **Authors and Acknowledgment**